 A variant on this is that presidents are often accused by their detractors of choosing a particularly useless man to be their vice-president as "impeachment insurance" - the president being less likely to be impeached and removed from office if his designated successor is manifestly unfit for the job.
 (Of recent vice-presidents, Dan Quayle and Joe Biden are most likely to be described this way - both men made a series of gaffes that allowed their political opponents to lampoon them as mentally challenged.)

 Andrew Johnson is the preeminent example in American politics.
 Coming after Abe friggin' Lincoln stacked the deck against him from the start, but the blatant racism can't have helped - he tried to interfere with the passing of the Fourteenth Amendment, and was basically cool with black codes.
 He's one of the first Presidents to have his veto power overridden by Congress, and the first to be impeached.
 He also holds one of the shorter Presidential reigns, marking one of the few Real Life instances of Shoo Out the New Guy.
-Most Presidential rankings have Lincoln in the top three, while Johnson counts himself lucky to avoid the bottom of Buchanan and Harding.
+Most Presidential rankings have Abraham Lincoln in the top three, while Johnson counts himself lucky to avoid the bottom of James Buchanan and Warren Harding.

 Not unusual.
 Whether inheriting a position, appointed or elected to it, heads of state and government are always compared to their predecessors.
 Typically unfavorably.
 Even from people not even living in the same state as the individuals compared.
 Both Aeschylus and Herodotus unfavorably compare Xerxes I to his father Darius I, for example.
 It helps that people tend to forget or